On this page:

 However, the crisp, clean air and clear, luminous light of the long summer afternoons make for great sunsets and stunning pictures.

 Locals adapt to the weather.
-The saying goes, “there is no problem with the weather, just with your wardrobe”.
-You will need sandals, scarves, sunglasses and an umbrella, often all at once.
-It is wise to be flexible and spontaneous.
-There are loads of choices.
-If hiking or going up the mountain is out of the question, the winelands are a good option, always ready to shift from hiking to wine tasting if the clouds roll in.
-Go to the beach early.
-The wind generally picks up towards midday
+The saying goes, “There is no problem with the weather, just with your wardrobe.”
+You may need sandals, scarves, sunglasses and an umbrella, often all at once.
+Flexibility helps.
+If the mountain disappears into clouds or the wind is too strong for hiking, the winelands are often a good alternative.
+Beach visits are usually best planned for early in the day before the wind strengthens around midday.

 When to visit Cape Town

 It is best to work with the rhythm of the Cape Town weather.
 Each time of year shows a different side to the city, from golden beach days to misty mountain mornings.
 There’s not really a best time to visit.
-It depends on what you love to do, whether you like long, sunny beach days or misty forest walks or cosy fireside wine-filled afternoons.
+It depends on what you love to do, whether you like long, sunny beach days, misty forest walks or cosy fireside wine-filled afternoons.

 Summer in Cape Town (November-February)